Best road tax-free cars 2024

 Car ownership isn’t cheap.
-Once you’ve paid for the car, you need to factor in insurance prices, VED (road tax), fuel bills and annual maintenance costs, such as servicing and MoTs.
+Once you’ve paid for the car, you need to factor in insurance prices, VED (Vehicle Excise Duty) road tax, fuel bills and annual maintenance costs, such as servicing and MoTs.
+Some cars are eligible for free road tax – these include new electric and hydrogen vehicles, some older less polluting petrol and diesel cars, and classic cars over 40 years old which are tax exempt.

 First-year rates vary for both petrol and diesel cars and are usually rolled into the on-the-road price of the car but, from the second year onwards, most cars are liable for a flat fee.